Pinky Pinkerton: Character basis

-In a 2002 interview with the Traditional Values Coalition's executive director Andrea Sheldon Lafferty about the latest incarnation of the comic book character of the Rawhide Kid who was now homosexual, Stan Lee said, "years ago [a comic book] that I did, Sgt Fury, ...had a gay character.
+In a 2002 interview with the Traditional Values Coalition's executive director Andrea Sheldon Lafferty about the latest incarnation of the comic book character of the Rawhide Kid, who was now homosexual, Stan Lee said, "years ago [a comic book] that I did, Sgt Fury, ...had a gay character.
 One member of the platoon was called, I think, Percy Pinkerton.
 He was gay.
 We didn't make a big issue of it.
 In this comic book that I read, the word gay wasn't even used.
 He's just a colorful character who follows his own different drummer.
 He follows a different beat.
 But we're not proselytizing for gayness".
-In a 2005 interview, however, Lee stated that Pinkerton came off as being gay but that "it wasn't purposely done that way".
+In a 2005 interview, however, Lee stated that Pinkerton came off as being gay, but that "it wasn't purposely done that way".

 In Sgt Fury #23 Pinkerton was portrayed as a playboy.
-Artist Dick Ayers said in an interview that Stan Lee told him to base Pinkerton on the womanizing actor David Niven.
+Artist Dick Ayers said in an interview that Lee told him to base Pinkerton on actor David Niven.